ForestAdmin/agent-nodejs/docs/agent-customization/fields/computed.md

 ## Examples

-### Adding a field by concatening other fields
+### Adding a field by concatenating other fields

-This examples add a `user.displayName` field, which is computed by concatenating the first and last name.
+This example adds a `user.displayName` field, which is computed by concatenating the first and last names.

 ```javascript
 // User collection has the following structure: { id, firstName, lastName }